jiaming-jiang/jiaming-jiang.github.io/stuckoverflow.md

 </div>
 </div>

-*We selected tags in 90% to eliminate tags not used in multiple videos.
+<div style="text-align: justify"> We selected tags in 90% to eliminate tags not used in multiple videos.
 Assuming people who misuse tags also use other irrelevant tags, with this approach we eliminate those if many people do not use the same tag pair together.
 This is also helpful to not include tags with typos.*
-*The selection of threshold affects the number of related tags found, for our analysis, we wanted to focus on precision and be sure on suspecting a video as misuse.*
+*The selection of threshold affects the number of related tags found, for our analysis, we wanted to focus on precision and be sure on suspecting a video as misuse. </div>

 <div style="text-align: justify"> These tags represent the words that are tend to be used with our tag of interest, using these tags, we check if we can find misused examples on other categories.
 For each category other than "News & Politics", we extract all videos tagged with **trump** in the 5 month timeframe between September 2016 and January 2017.
 This timeframe includes the trend date November 2016 in the middle, which is also the election date.We then check if these videos include related keywords found above.
 Number of videos including these tags among videos tagged with *trump* can be found below: </div>